wp-plugins/miniorange-saml-20-single-sign-on/readme.txt

 = Features :- =

 *	Login to your Wordpress site using SAML 2.0 Compliant Identity Providers.
-*   Easily Configure the Identity Provider in plugin by providing just the SAML login URL, Logout URL, IDP Entity ID and Certificate.
+*   Easily Configure the Identity Provider in plugin by providing just the SAML login URL, IDP Entity ID and Certificate.
 *	Valid user registrations verified by the plugin.
 *	Easily integrate the login link with your Wordpress website using widgets.
 Just drop it in a desirable place in your website.
 *	Automatic user registration after login if the user is not already registered with your site.